8.11.2.1. Focus

 Selection and Colors

-In the case of the Exploration Graph and Cycle views the selection will cause edges to display or hide their architecture-related color.
+In the case of the Exploration Graph view the selection will cause edges to display or hide their architecture-related color.
 If a node is selected, its incoming and outgoing edges will reveal their architecture-related color, all other edges will be grayed.
 If an edge is selected, it will be the only one revealing its architecture related color and the rest of them will be grayed.
 This is of course assuming that a license containing the Sonargraph Architecture feature is installed, otherwise, incoming and outgoing edges of selected nodes as well as selected edges will have a darker gray color whereas all other edges will have a lighter gray color.
 This is also the case for Workspace Dependencies and Include Dependencies views, where edges will always be presented in gray-scale colors.